AoGao-Kedoka/XRLib_Renderer/README.md

 # XRLib
-A library to create XR application without an engine.
-Build with Vulkan and OpenXR.
+This is a personal library aimed at accelerating the development of XR applications without the use of a traditional game engine.
+The library is built using Vulkan and OpenXR.

+This project is currently in the very early stages of development and is subject to significant changes.
+As this is an ongoing personal project, stability and feature completeness cannot be guaranteed at this time.

 ## Usage
 ```